nils-kt/Scriptable-Proxmox-Status/README.md

 Very good, you can optionally adjust refresh.
 With the configuration you can define how often the server refreshes the state of your virtual machines (seconds).

 ## 🛠️ Client (Scriptable) configuration
 The configuration from the client is quite simple.
-In `widget.js` you only need to set the URL from the backend (our Node.js server).
-That was it.
-As a test, just try to open the server URL in the browser.
+TAs a test, just try to open the server URL in the browser.
-You can get the current script for the widget like this: http://IP:PORT/scriptable
+Get the current script for the widget like this: http://IP:PORT/scriptable
+After paste the code in Scriptable, run the script.
+A message window will open
+where you have to enter the address of your server once (http://IP:PORT) and then you are ready to go!

+**Not quite understood yet?
+No problem!
+We have prepared a video for you: [streamable.com/bhq3ik](https://streamable.com/bhq3ik)**